huggingface/blog/jat.md

 - user: ClementRomac
 ---

-# Jack of All Trades, Expert of Some, a Multi-Purpose Transformer Agent
+# Jack of All Trades, Master of Some, a Multi-Purpose Transformer Agent

 ## Introduction